 Everyone who works in our school has a responsibility to make sure that all our students are safe.

-Wycombe High School is committed to safeguarding and promoting the welfare of children and young people and expects all staff, Trustees, supply staff, visitors and volunteers and visitors to share this commitment.
+Wycombe High School is committed to safeguarding and promoting the welfare of children and young people and expects all staff, trustees, supply staff, visitors and volunteers to share this commitment.
 We listen intently to our students and any concerns they may have, and take seriously what they tell us.
 We work in partnership with parents/carers to enable our students to enjoy school, achieve their full potential and make a positive contribution to the wider aspects of school and community life.

 To ensure a safe school environment, our selection and recruitment policy includes all checks on staff and regular volunteers’ suitability, including Disclosure and Barring Service (DBS) checks, as recommended by Buckinghamshire Council, in accordance with current legislation.

 We pride ourselves on working closely with our students and their parents/carers.
 Sometimes we need to contact other agencies regarding concerns about a child.
 On occasion, Social Care or another external agency may want to speak to a child without a parent’s/carer’s knowledge, for example, whilst undertaking an investigation under Section 47 of the Children Act 1989.

 The procedures that we follow have been laid down by Statutory Guidance and the Local Safeguarding Children’s Partnership, and the school has adopted a Child Protection Policy based on the Local Authority model.

 A national campaign launched in 2018 by the Department for Education to encourage members of the public to report child abuse.